RomGai/TAIRA/README.md

 - `TOPN_ITEMS`: Number of top items returned, set to `500`.
 - `TOPK_ITEMS`: The number of top K items selected, set to `10`.
 - `DOMAIN`: The data domain being used.
 Options include `"amazon_clothing"`, `"amazon_beauty"`, and `"amazon_music"`.
 The default is set to `"amazon_clothing"`.
 - `MODEL`: Specifies the model to be used.
-The default model is `"gpt-4o"`, but you can switch to other models such as `"claude-3-5-sonnet"` or `"qwen-plus"`.
+The default model is `"gpt-4o"`, but you can switch to other models.
 - `METHOD`: The method being used.
 In this case, it's set to `TAIRA`.
 - `OPENAI_BASE_URL` and `OPENAI_API_KEY`: These fields are for configuring access to the OpenAI API.
 Make sure to provide your valid OpenAI API key.
 If you need to use a model other than openai, please set the corresponding base_url and api_key.
 - `GOOGLE_API_KEY` and `GOOGLE_CSE_ID`: These are for Google API configurations in Searcher Agent.